nobitagit/polymer-slidenav/README.md

 A Web-component for sliding navigation menus built on top of [Polymer](http://www.polymer-project.org/).

-Polymer SlideNav provides a flexible and easy to customise base for website and apps menus with sliding animation.
+Polymer SlideNav provides a flexible, easy to customise base for website and apps menus with sliding animation.
 Simply add it to the page and easily style it as needed.

 ## Demo

-The web-component allows great flexibilty and ease of use.
-Check out these examples.
+The web-component provides full functionality out of the box but no opinionated style allowing great flexibilty and ease of use.
+Check out some examples:
 + [Top drawer menu](http://nobitagit.github.io/polymer-slidenav/demos/demo-drawer.html)
 + [Fixed sliding menu](http://nobitagit.github.io/polymer-slidenav/demos/demo-fixed.html)